Dellyjoe/RTC_Light_Timer/README.md

 Current coding Task to work on
-- [ ] Get timerinterval to only turn on relay when Timervalues.clockset is = to surrent clock time.
+- [ ] Get timerinterval to only turn on relay when Timervalues.clockset is = to current clock time.
     - convert Timervalues.clockset into hour() for comparability
 - [ ] In sendvaluestimer funtion figure out how to pass both variables to timer funtion
     - Will have to get current coded struct to work